aadidev11/chronoclock_stopwatch/README.md

 **Credits:**
 - GUI generated with [Tkinter Designer](https://github.com/ParthJadhav/Tkinter-Designer) by Parth Jadhav, licensed under BSD 3-Clause.
 - Design based on the **Material 3 Design Kit** by Material Design, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
+## Contributing
+- Feel free to open an issue or submit a pull request to support and improve this project — all help is welcome!